nafeesashaik0411/tic-tac-toe/README.md

 # tic-tac-toe
-this is basic project of tic tac game
+this is basic project of tic  tac toe game